 - Pick a single, integrated CRM platform rather than a patchwork of expansive point solutions that require a great deal of custom integration.
 Those patchwork solutions not only cost a lot of time during setup but are also hard to maintain, brittle, and less scalable.
 A platform mindset supports building integrated, end-to-end customer journeys, which is essential to close the divide between many enterprise IT platforms and their customer expectations.

-Pick pre-built industry solutions, which will help you accelerate time to value and reduce implementation costs, by introducing industry-specific objects, real-time data insights, workflows, and analytics, all out of the box, thus minimising the need for custom developments.
+- Pick pre-built industry solutions, which will help you accelerate time to value and reduce implementation costs, by introducing industry-specific objects, real-time data insights, workflows, and analytics, all out of the box, thus minimizing the need for custom developments.

 The value of maximum speed for success now

 Speed is about how quickly you can go from buying a product to using it to drive business outcomes.

 For your CFO, it might mean the payback period.
 For your IT executive, it might mean the time between the implementation planning and phase 1 rollout.
 For your customers, it might mean the ease of doing business with you anytime, anywhere, and through any channel.
 Whatever your success measurement system, speed is integral to achieving it – now more than ever.
 Speed gives you adaptability, and adaptability gives you the power to not only survive but thrive.

 Ideally, you end up with the kind of impact seen by SmartRent, a leading smart home solutions provider that focuses on driving automation and efficiency for its customers.
 SmartRent leverages automation capabilities to eliminate manual tasks and streamline processes, increasing employee retention by 92% and saving employees 120 hours in onboarding time.
 Speed-to-impact is essential for getting employees onboarded to deliver customer value quickly.